-“Don’t be such a baby,” Rachel replied cheerfully.
+“Don’t be such a baby,” Rachel shouted cheerfully.

 The moment the words left her mouth, she mentally kicked herself.
 Mocking her new friend was as bad as bringing up the subject of Aaron Marley.
 Apparently, this making a friend business was more difficult than she had expected.